federico-cacciotti/KID_pipeline/README.md

 ```
 where the optional `temperature` parameter (default is `None`) defines the temperature of the target sweep expressed in milli kelvin and the optional `build_dataset` parameter (default is `False`) forces the conversion of the raw target sweep files into `.npy` files by creating a subfolder under the `target_S21` directory with the same name of the `filename` parameter.

 When a `target` object is defined a series of operations are performed in background.
 A dictionary `entry` will be created as an attribute of the `target` object.
-The dictionary have the following items:
+The dictionary has the following items:
 - `'target_freq'` a list with the target frequencies of the sweep;
 - `'channel'` a list indexes that label the resonances;
 - `'depth'` a list of the resonance depths in dB;